bizmate/Laravel4-Neo4j-Vagrant/readme.md

 * Add authentication to neo4j by default
 * Allow user to checkout repository by editing vagrantfile?
 * Install VIM by default!!!
+* Install pip by default, for my dotfiles